December Tours

 What time does it get dark in Iceland in December?

-December is the darkest month of the year in Iceland, with an average of about five hours of daylight.
-The sun rises around 11:00 and sets around 15:00 or 16:00.
-This makes December a prime time to see the northern lights as the viewing conditions are dark, making the aurora borealis light up the sky.
+December is the darkest month of the year in Iceland, with an average five hours of daylight.
+The sun rises around 11:00 AM and sets around 3:00 or 4:00 PM.

 Can I drive in Iceland in December?